INTERSECT-training/Making-Good-PRs/episodes/good-prs.md

 ---
 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Become familiar with what makes a 'good' PR."
+- Become familiar with what makes a 'good' PR.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "What does it mean to be a 'good' PR?"
+- What does it mean to be a 'good' PR?
-- "What should you do to make a 'good' PR?"
+- What should you do to make a 'good' PR?

 ::::::::::::::::::::::::::::::::::::::::::::::::::